carapace-sh/carapace-pixi/docs/src/hulkBash.md

 [Fish] is a bit more advanced and has a modal completion menu with descriptions.

 It also takes care of correctly escaping special characters in the values.
-And provides a basic framework to create completion scripts.
+And provides a basic framework for creating completion scripts.

 But replicating a complex argument structure isn't easy and subcommand determination is rather [optimistic](https://github.com/fish-shell/fish-shell/issues/7107#issuecomment-653951801).